 Mix Burnt Umber into a puddle of Glazing Medium to create stain.
 Stain the back, sides and rim of the plate.
 Be sure to bring the stain just into the edge of the center to cover where the rim meets the blue paint.
 Let dry.

-- Paint the center of the plate Blue Ribbon.
+- Paint the center of the plate Cobalt Blue.
 Using the pencil, trace pattern on tracing paper then transfer the outline of the cow.

 - Basecoat the entire cow Warm White.